my-Zhong/EasyNCO-doc/source/tasks/tsp.md

+# Traveling Salesman Problem

 ## Introduction
-The Traveling Salesman Problem (TSP) seeks to find the shortest possible route that visits a set of cities and returns to the starting city, visiting each city exactly once.
+The **Traveling Salesman Problem (TSP)** seeks to find the shortest possible route that visits a set of cities and returns to the starting city, visiting each city exactly once.

 ### Problem Description
 - **Entities**